Idan Ofer: Sports

-In 2018, Ofer purchased a 51% stake via Quantum Pacific Group in Portuguese second league football club FC Famalicão, which he subsequently increased to 85% in 2019.
+In 2018, Ofer purchased a 51% stake via Quantum Pacific Group in Portuguese second league football club Famalicão, which he subsequently increased to 85% in 2019.
 In 2019, Famalicão was promoted to the top-tier football league in Portugal, the Primeira Liga.

 Ofer also owns a 33% stake in Spain's La Liga football club Atlético Madrid.

 Controversies

-Ofer has come under fire in Israel for moving to London for tax considerations, for pollution from his chemical factories, and for his lavish lifestyle.
+Ofer was criticized in Israel for pollution from his chemical factories, and for his lavish lifestyle.

-In 2014, he allegedly paid Israeli espionage company Black Cube to track down information on then Israeli Finance Minister Yair Lapid and other government officials in a bid to influence tax policy.